GillianPlatform/GillianPlatform.github.io/docs/artifact.md

 The testing should also take ~20 seconds.
 This time may vary, as the testing is performed using multiple threads.
 Eleven tests should be tested, starting from `Examples/Cosette/Buckets/bstree/bstree10.js` and finishing with `Examples/Cosette/Buckets/bstree/bstree9.js`.
 After each test, the test time will be printed.
 There should be no other output.

-### Symbolically test a part of Collections-C using Gillian-C
+### Symbolically testing a part of Collections-C using Gillian-C

 From the main Gillian folder, execute